A Hub of Generosity

 Bed Start: Coordinated volunteers for six service days, picking up and delivering furniture to families in transition.
 Through Bed Start, we were able to support veterans, families moving out of homelessness and refugees getting a new start in the United States.
 We were thrilled to build a connection between Bed Start and Entrepreneurs for North Texas that strengthened both of their efforts.

-Community Curator, Mike Baughman and our Communications Manager, Nick Marino have had the opportunity to work with some of the most incredible teens in Dallas through the Mayor's Star Council.
+Community Curator, Mike Baughman, has had the opportunity to work with some of the most incredible teens in Dallas through the Mayor's Star Council.

 Students: In addition to providing caffeine and a great place to study, Union does its best to take care of students buried in the stress of finals.
 Events on campus, free cookies, s’mores, dance breaks and late hours are just some of the ways we tried to provide a little extra care.